RACV Logo

 Day 6 - Hamamatsu, Nara

 Travel to Nara, which briefly reigned as capital of Japan.
-On the way, visit Toyota Commemorative Museum of Industry and Technology to see developments in textiles and automobile technologies.
+On the way, visit the Toyota Commemorative Museum of Industry and Technology to see developments in textiles and automobile technologies.
 Continue to Nara and visit Yakushiji Temple.
-With a 1,300-year history, the East Pagoda is the only wooden structure to have survived fires and other disasters at the temple since it was first built until today.
-Head to the hotel to check in and relax.
+With a 1,300-year history, the East Pagoda is the only wooden structure to have survived fires and other disasters since the temple was built.
+Afterwards, proceed to the hotel for check in.
+Enjoy the evening at leisure.

 Day 7 - Nara, Kyoto

 Visit Todaiji Temple, a UNESCO World Heritage Site and one of Japan’s most famous temples housing the huge, seated, bronze Buddha.
 Stroll through Nara Park, with its friendly wild deer that roam throughout the park and the city.
 Then, move on to Kyoto, the former imperial capital for over 1,000 years.
 Visit Fushimi Inari Shrine, known throughout the world as the ‘Path of the Red Gates.’
-Walk along the impressive path framed by Torii gates which winds up through dense woods behind the main shrine complex.
-Later, enjoy your Insider Experience.
-Tonight, enjoy dinner at a local restaurant.
+Walk along the impressive path framed by torii gates, winding through lush forests woods behind the main shrine complex.
+Later, witness a time-honoured tradition at a Insider Experience.
+This evening, enjoy dinner at a local restaurant.

 Insider Experience - Japanese Tea Ceremony